kingparra/hpfp/17_-_applicative/notes.rst

 There are a *ton* of examples in this section that aren't included inline in my notes here.
-It felt inappropriate to put every single one here, since the first few already illustrate the point.

 So, here is a terminal recording of me typing all of them out, to serve as proof (to myself) that I actually did try them.
 It's long and